abigcleverdog/LeetCode/problems/349 Intersection of Two Arrays.md

 ```
 my thoughts:
 1. for each value in 'nums1', ->
-   check if it exits in 'nums2' ->
+   check if it exists in 'nums2' ->
    if yes, append it to the result ->
    return result.
    O(n^2)